optframe/optframe/docs/source/quickstart.rst

 Now it's time to define an evaluation (or objective) function.
 According to the goal of maximizing the profits, we iterate over selected items to accumulate profit and weights.
-As discussed in constructive section, we allow accumulated weight to surpass knapsack capacity by introducing a penalization with an "undesired value", which is -1000000 in our example:
+As discussed in constructive section, we allow accumulated weight to surpass knapsack capacity, for infeasible configurations.
+To discourage that, we introduce negative penalization whenever capacity is exceeded (assuming weight -1000000):

 .. code-block:: c++

-    // function 'fevaluate' receives a const solution and returns an evaluation Evaluation<double>
+    // function 'fevaluate' receives a const solution and returns an evaluation Evaluation<int>
     fevaluate(const std::vector<bool>& s)
     {
         int sum_p = 0; // sum profits